Creating a divine green salad

 This is for folk who want to enjoy the privilege of going to their grandchildren's weddings with all their marbles intact.

-Your salads are pretty grubby, believe you me; a good wash is in order.
+Your salads are pretty grubby, believe you me; a good rinse is in order.

 On the other hand if it errs too strongly on the side of prevention of disease then you be on the verge of orthorexia.
 Look it up; it is a danger in my own ways.